We can tailor any of the topics below and work with you to create a training that is specific to your workplace needs.

 Here we unpack the various groups that fit under this umbrella term.
 We discuss the various experiences of people from refugee and asylum seeker backgrounds, international students, and migrants.
 We discuss what their experiences of migration may have been and what are the challenges and barriers they face here in Australia.

-Learning about different cultural values and norms
+Understanding cultural values and norms

 Through a group conversation we delve deep into understanding different cultural values and norms.
 Understanding the differences between collectivist cultures vs individualistic cultures and how these vary in terms of seeking support and feeling connected to others.
 In this section we will learn about the importance of standing outside of our own usual perceptions to understand others and support people from CALD communities to feel safe.

-Understanding Language and the way it shapes the world around us
+Understanding Language and the way it shapes the world

 Through language we see the world differently, this depends on what our language teaches us to see.
 This has implications when we communicate with people who speak a language other than English.